-The dimensionned diagram indicates that the actual car height is 3940 mm, i.e. 45.3 mm to scale.
-It can be seen that the REE model is missing almost 1 mm in height at the roof: the model’s height is only 44,4 mm.
+The dimensioned diagram indicates that the actual coach height is 3940 mm, i.e. 45.3 mm to scale.
+It can be seen that the REE model is missing almost 1 mm in height at the roof: the model’s height is only 44.4 mm.
 At the level of couplings and buffers, the chassis is too low by about 0.5 mm from NEM 303 — it is actually at the lower limit of the standard — which is probably more troublesome for operation than the lack of overall height.
-And, in fact, the coupler tends to unhook, as it leans downwards (the NEM casing has a reduced bottom wall, which does not help to hold the head).
+And, in fact, the coupling tends to unhook, as it leans downwards (the NEM casing has a reduced bottom wall, which does not help to hold the head).

-Curiously, on some forum, many agree that it is the DEV AO cars of a competing brand that are too high.
-These have certainly many defects, including their price, but their height is almost correct (45.5 compared0 to 45.3 to scale).
+Curiously, on some forum, many agree that the DEV AO coaches of the HJ competing brand are too high.
+These have certainly many defects, including their price, but their height is almost correct (45.5 compared to 45.3 to scale).

 You’ll say, no problem, just put 0.5 mm thick washers on the pivots… Nay, it would be too simple!
 REE has provided spherical ball-and-socket joints for the pivots as well as for its bogie tanks.
 This choice is certainly sophisticated, but embarrassing: did you get washers shaped like a spherical bowl?

 Of course, there are bosses on one side to have a 2-point suspension.
 They have however the fault of raising (very slightly) the chassis on their side.

 On the side of the bosses, it is not very complicated: it is enough to glue 0.5 mm thick spacers on the bogies, at the location of the bosses.